WangReview/student-expression-recognition-and-analysis/docs/README.md

 # 8、Citations
 Related public datasets and model code references:

-[1]Li S, Deng W, Du J P. Reliable crowdsourcing and deep locality-preserving learning for expression recognition in the wild[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
+[1] Li S, Deng W, Du J P. Reliable crowdsourcing and deep locality-preserving learning for expression recognition in the wild[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017: 2852-2861.

-[2]Varghese R, Sambath M. Yolov8: A novel object detection algorithm with enhanced performance and robustness[C]//2024 International Conference on Advances in Data Engineering and Intelligent Computing Systems (ADICS).
+[2] Varghese R, Sambath M. Yolov8: A novel object detection algorithm with enhanced performance and robustness[C]//2024 International Conference on Advances in Data Engineering and Intelligent Computing Systems (ADICS).
 IEEE, 2024: 1-6.

+[3] Ultralytics, “Ultralytics YOLO11,” GitHub, 2024.
+[Online].
+Available: https://github.com/ultralytics/ultralytics

 # 9、License
 AGPL-3.0 License: This OSI-approved open-source license is perfect for students, researchers, and enthusiasts.
 It encourages open collaboration and knowledge sharing.